 Sea World’s response included an open letter that refuted the claims made by Blackfish.
 Both the Oceanic Preservation Society and The Orca Project, a non-profit organization focusing on orcas in captivity, issued open letters criticizing Sea World.

 A poll issued by the Orlando Business Journal on if Blackfish had changed reader opinions on Sea World found that the majority of votes said that it did not.
 However, after further investigation it was found that 55 percent of votes came from a Sea World IP address.
-Sea World’s defense was that each vote came from a member of staff
+Sea World’s defense was that each vote came from a member of staff Wow!

 Sea World added a section to its website titled "Truth About Blackfish," addressing the claims and highlighting what it considered other problems with the film.
 Sea World also failed to host a publicity stunt where they planned to bring two live penguins to a bar in New York City.